slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Know how to listen and you will profit even from those who talk badly."
 -- Plutarch [0046]*

-> *"The best way to become boring is to say everything."
+> *"The best way to become boring is to say everything." (...)
+"Everything you say should be true but not everything true should be said."
 -- Voltaire [1694]*

 > *"Don’t talk unless you can improve the silence."